bolognapietro/Networking2_DynamicSlicing/README.md

     <img width="60%" src="assets/pingall/all.png"/>
 </div>

-In addition, to verify the accuracy of the network bandwidth, you can check the bandwidth between two hosts via `iperf <host1> <host2> command`.
+In addition, to verify the accuracy of the network bandwidth, you can check the bandwidth between two hosts via `iperf <host1> <host2>` command.

 <div style="text-align: left;">
     <img width="70%" src="assets/iperf/all/h5h6.png"/>